cstanislav/obce-api/README.md

 # Creating and Deploying a Simple API

-A simple API created during a webinar for AT&T Junior Hackathon 2024.
+A simple containerized API created during a AT&T Junior Hackathon 2024 webinar.

 1. Finding an Open Data Source
     - What is open data and where to find it